personal massager on counter top

 Have other vibrators felt underwhelming?
 Try a wand or the rose toy.
 The technology is different enough that the results often are too.

 Do you want to use it with a partner?
 A bullet vibrator is small enough to use during sex without disruption.
-The wearable version of the butterfly bullet is designed specifically for partnered play with remote control.
+The wearable butterfly bullet is designed specifically for partnered play with remote control.

 Are you new to toys entirely?
 Start with a bullet or the rose toy.
 Both are low-commitment, easy to use, and genuinely effective.